Present Continuous: Rules, Examples & Exercises

 Finding confusing with Present Simple?
 Click here.

-Time Expressions with Present Continuous
+Time Expressions of Present Continuous

 This verb tense often uses these time expressions: